The Game (treasure hunt)

 The Game is a non-stop 24- to 48-hour treasure hunt, puzzlehunt or road rally that has run in the San Francisco Bay and Seattle areas.
 Its teams use vans rigged with power and Internet access and drive hundreds of miles from puzzle site to puzzle site, overcoming often outrageous physical and mental challenges along the way, usually with no sleep.
-Teams in games have been required to walk around the roof of the Space Needle, find a puzzle hidden in a live rat, and circulate a petition to ban dihydrogen monoxide from local ecosystems while dressed in superhero outfits.
+Teams have been required to walk around the roof of the Space Needle, find a puzzle hidden in a live rat, and circulate a petition to ban dihydrogen monoxide from local ecosystems while dressed in superhero outfits.

 Game founder Joe Belfiore has described the Game as "the ultimate test for Renaissance men and women."

 History

 1968

 In 1968, composer Stephen Sondheim and actor Anthony Perkins organized a large-scale Halloween Hunt in Manhattan.
 Teams of players were chauffeured around the city in limousines, using annotated maps to follow clues and solve puzzles at different locations.
 Director and participant Herbert Ross hired the creators to write a screenplay for The Last of Sheila based on the hunt.